When is the BEST Time to Visit Moraine Lake?

 Moraine Lake in June

 June is the first full month that Moraine Lake is accessible to visitors.
 This means that Parks Canada has cleared the road, and it is deemed safe to drive on.
-Moraine Lake has just melted in early June, and you may get there when the lake has not hit its full blue potential yet.
+Moraine Lake has just thawed in early June, and you may get there when the lake has not hit its full blue potential yet.

 If it’s been a long winter, you may even find ice on the lake in June, but don’t worry, warmer temperatures are coming.
 By late June, Moraine Lake will be full and absolutely beautiful.